-When the Year Level Coordinator has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with
+When the Year Level Coordinator has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with Sub-School leader and members of the Principal Team.

 There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour, Buckley Park College will consider:
+When making a decision about how to respond to bullying behaviour.

+Buckley Park College will consider: